frontfoot/overlay_me/README.md

 ## Usage

-2 options for your project:

-- The precompiled/minified script (overlay_me/overlay_me.min.js)
+- Either you can use the precompiled/minified script (overlay_me/overlay_me.min.js)
   - Load it manually using the bookmarklet link
   - Or add it to your site (at the end of the body tag)

-- The project is available as a Ruby gem, so if you too use bundler
+- Either you can load the Ruby gem :) If you too use bundler:

     # Gemfile